JOIN OUR TEAM

 Qualifications

 Gould Farm is an equal opportunity employer.
-We offer employment, advancement opportunities, and benefits without regard to race, color, gender, gender identity and/or expression, sexual orientation, pregnancy, religion, marital or parental status, physical or mental ability, mental health status, age, veteran status, ancestry, national or ethnic origin, genetics, political beliefs, or any other basis prohibited by law.
-Candidates who can contribute to our commitment to diversity and inclusion are encouraged to apply.
+Employment decisions are made without regard to race, color, gender, gender identity or expression, sexual orientation, pregnancy, religion, marital status, parental status, physical or mental ability, mental health, age, veteran status, ancestry, national or ethnic origin, genetics, political beliefs, or any other status protected by law.
+Candidates who contribute to Gould Farm’s commitment to diversity, equity, and inclusion are strongly encouraged to apply.

 How to Apply